SuperCityTree/MergeImages/readme.md

 # MergeImages

-Create a new image merged from the images with PHP.
+Create a combined image from multiple images using PHP.

 By cabenitez <cabenitez83@gmail.com>